aspose-barcode-cloud/aspose-barcode-cloud-dotnet/README.md

 ## Prerequisites

-To use Aspose.BarCode Cloud SDK for .NET you need to register an account with [Aspose Cloud](https://www.aspose.cloud/) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.aspose.cloud/#/apps).
+To use Aspose.BarCode Cloud SDK for .NET you need to register an account with [Aspose Cloud](https://www.aspose.cloud/) and lookup/create App Key and Client Id at [Cloud Dashboard](https://dashboard.aspose.cloud/applications).
 There is free quota available.
 For more details, see [Aspose Cloud Pricing](https://purchase.aspose.cloud/pricing).

 ## Installation